filecoin-project/devgrants/open-grant-proposals/open-proposal-xdv.md

 Allows to configure access controls on data nodes and sources.

+### HTLC

+There are many NFT platform that need metadata decoupling and lack proper way to cross chain swap metadata.
+Here we'll try to use time lock contracts  to swap metadata uri betweens chains.

 ## Value

 Please describe in more detail why this proposal is valuable for the Filecoin ecosystem.
 Answer the following questions: